-All complete applications will be reviewed by the Admissions Committee (internal link to our page “Bodies and committees”).
-The Committee comprises members of the different disciplines represented in our School, and parity of mind and brain scientists is integral for the composition of this committee.
-The Committee will request a number of reviews from members of the Faculty and selected associated researchers for each applicant research proposal received, will compile the list of invitees for interview in Berlin, and will decide on the final acceptance of applicants into the School.
+All complete applications will be reviewed by the Admission Committee (internal link to our page “Bodies and committees”).
+The Committee comprises members of the different disciplines represented in our graduate school, and parity of mind and brain scientists is integral for the composition of this committee.

 Admission process timeline after submission of applications

-The timeline below applies to the regular application period with the deadline of 15 January.
+The timeline below applies to the regular M&B application period with the deadline of 15 January.

-If your application was favorably reviewed, you will receive an invitation to Berlin for a personal interview and project presentation before the Admissions Committee.
-Travel costs will be either fully or at least partially covered by the school.
+If an applicant's application was favorably reviewed, by the end pf February candidates they will receive an invitation for a personal interview and project presentation before the Admissions Committee.
+Because of the Covid-19 pandemic, this will take place via video (Zoom or similar).

-For the personal interview and the project presentation you must prepare a 10-minute power point presentation, covering only very briefly your most recent academic work and education and focusing mainly on your doctoral research proposal.
-(If invited you will receive detailed instructions on how to prepare your presentation.)
-This presentation will be followed by a short discussion with the members of the Admissions Committee.
+For the personal interview and the project presentation applicants must prepare a 10-minute power point presentation, covering briefly their academic brackground and education as well as their most recent academic work (e.g., Master's thesis) and focusing mainly on their doctoral research proposal.
+(If invited, applicants will receive detailed instructions on how to prepare for their presentation.)
+This presentation will be followed by a discussion with the members of the Admissions Committee.

-After careful consideration and discussion, the Admissions Committee will rank all candidates and make a recommendation for the tentative acceptance of new doctoral candidates into the doctoral program.
-The number is usually around 10, but figures vary a lot from year to year and depend on the overall quality of applications (i.e., the suitability and feasibility of projects and the individual excellence of candidates), the availability of supervisors for potential projects, and the availability of funding.
-A few days after the interview, applicants will be informed whether they were admitted to the School.
+After careful consideration, the Admissions Committee will rank all candidates and make a recommendation for the tentative acceptance of new doctoral candidates into the doctoral program.
+The number is usually around 10, but will vary from year to year depending on:

-The Admissions Committee also distributes the available Mind & Brain as well as DAAD scholarships among the successful candidates (this procedure is not applicable to students who apply with their own funding).
-Scholarships will be offered to the best candidates who are without secured funding at the time of application and interview.
+The Admissions Committee distributes the available Mind & Brain as well as DAAD scholarships among the successful candidates (not applicable to students who apply with their own funding).
+Scholarships will be offered to the best candidates without already secured funding at the time of application and interview.

 The results of the scholarship distribution will be made known to the applicant with the acceptance letter.

-If you do not receive one of the Mind & Brain scholarships, you may still be able to join the School but you will have to apply for and secure your own funding.
-However, you will be unable to join the school without funding.
+Please note: If applicants do not receive one of the Mind & Brain or DAAD scholarships, they may still be able to join the school but will be asked to apply for and secure funding by October.
+Applicants will be unable to join the school without funding.
 Read more about our scholarships and various other sources of funding here (internal webpage).

-(6) Matriculation and registration as a doctoral candidate
+(9) Admission: Registration and matriculation as a doctoral candidate

 Start of the structured doctoral program and curriculum.